robertjd/okta.github.io/_source/_docs/api/resources/oauth2.md

 {% api_lifecycle ea %}

-Okta is a fully standards-compliant [OAuth 2.0](http://oauth.net/documentation) authorization server and a certified [OpenID Provider](http://openid.net/certification).
+Okta is a standards-compliant [OAuth 2.0](http://oauth.net/documentation) authorization server and a certified [OpenID Provider](http://openid.net/certification).

 The OAuth 2.0 API provides API security via scoped access tokens, and OpenID Connect provides user authentication and an SSO layer which is lighter and easier to use than SAML.